 He said that they had information about a group called “Serbian Supreme” and their plans to attack key buildings in Sarajevo with the aim to make Bosnia leave Yugoslavia.

-However, he said, such group has never existed and he and other agents were tricked by their central command.
+However, he said, such a group has never existed and he and other agents were tricked by their central command.
 They were actually given the task to warn people and raise panic amongst the politicians in Bosnia.
-They, as he said, basically just filled their heads with the idea that Serbs will attack.
-Eventually they realized they were spreading stories and fear about a group that did not exist.
+They, as he said, basically just fill their heads with the idea that Serbs will attack.
+Eventually, they realized they were spreading stories and fear about a group that did not exist.

 The operation was called “Istina” (The Truth) which is exactly what it had not been, he said.
 He was given another task and left Sarajevo after two weeks for Slovenia on another job.
 The operation in Bosnia continued for another month or two.